Model Inversion meets Cryptographic Fuzzy Extractors: Introduction

+\paragraph{Theory-Practice Gaps.} Most cryptographic \fe schemes are designed for use in biometric authentication such as iris, fingerprints, and so on~\cite{2011:survey-biocrypto, 2018:survey-biocrypto}.
+Such biometric comparisons require tolerating noise in Hamming distance or $\ell_1$ norm.
+Constructions with practical usability and security, even for $\ell_1$-norm based \fe have only recently been demonstrated (ACM CCS'25)~\cite{2024:ccs-2025-l1}.
+Practical \fe schemes usable for authentication with ML embedding vectors require $\ell_2$-based FE---these are largely missing in prior work.

+There are very few proposals for cryptographic \fe schemes that aim to work with $\ell_2$-norm noise correction as needed with modern ML models. {To our knowledge, only two such \fe constructions } have been proposed with any practical parameters~\cite{2021:facial-fe,2020:lwe-fe}.
+But, none of the proposed schemes have been subject to careful cryptanalysis yet, and their direct evaluation against model inversion attacks has remained sorely missing.
+Therefore, there are no practically secure and usable \fe schemes that can be used with off-the-shelf face recognition systems prior to our work.

+\paragraph{Our Work.} Existing $\ell_2$-\fe schemes are variants of the idea of ``code-offset'' schemes.
+We expose a security risk common to these code-offset constructions: the public (helper) value they output leaks partial information about the input, when considering embeddings generated from real-world face distributions as input.
+Thus, our first contribution is to \textbf{initiate cryptanalysis of $\ell_2$-norm based FE constructions}.

+We further demonstrate that this security risk is not merely theoretical: in several practical settings, we devise concrete model inversion attacks to recover the privacy-sensitive face inputs.
+In particular, we present a powerful model inversion attack called \attackname which outperforms prior attacks in defeating these \fe schemes.
+Experimentally, \attackname achieves attack success rate of over $60\%$ against prior FE schemes (see~\Cref{tab:pipe-cross}).
+This {successful attack} breaks their security claims, showing that prior \fe schemes do not enjoy cryptographically strong properties ideally desired.

-~\Cref{fig:example} shows a successfully recovered face from \facialfe-protected embeddings using \attackname for a quick illustration.
-It is close to the original image both visually and as per image similarity metrics like LPIPS~\cite{2018:LPIPS}, showing the privacy-invasive nature of the attack.
-The normalised embeddings of these images are also close in \Lt distance.
+\Cref{fig:overview} shows a successfully recovered face using \attackname from embeddings protected with an existing code-offset construction called \facialfe.
+The recovered image $I'$ is close to the original image $I$ both visually and as per image similarity metrics like LPIPS~\cite{2018:LPIPS}, showing the privacy-invasive nature of the attack.
+The normalized embeddings of these images are also close in \Lt distance, hence $I'$ could potentially re-authenticate in a face authentication system.
+This gives way to a {\em critical, known security risk}: Face authentication on large fraction of commercially available smartphones has been independently reported to be bypassed with a printed 2D photograph in 2023~\cite{which2023facerecognition} and in 2026~\cite{burt2026spoofs}.

-\paragraph{\bf Towards an ideal defense.} Does there exist a cryptographic primitive for \Lt-based authentication that would {\em provably defeat all model inversion} attacks, regardless of the underlying ML model, with the full-leakage threat model?
-Three properties would be required by such a primitive: noise tolerance, security under full leakage, and utility.
-One can think of it as an analogue to the salt-and-hash mechanism used for passwords, except that this primitive must tolerate noise in the input vector.
-Additionally, it should be hard to recover an input close to the original input even when given all outputs.
-We introduce this ideal primitive in~\Cref{sec:fowh-informal} and present its formal definition in~\cref{sec:formal-stuff}.